 The following is a list of ways you can help end the cruel spectacle of bullfighting:

-8. Anytime the topic of bullfighting arises in print, e-mail a letter to the editor explaining why bullfighting should be relegated to the past.
-Include a link to our bullfighting web page in this letter.
+5. Anytime the topic of bullfighting arises in print, e-mail a letter to the editor explaining why bullfighting should be relegated to the past.